Edictum

 No Vendor Lock-in

-• Contracts are YAML files you own and version in your repo
+• Rulesets are YAML files you own and version in your repo

 • The core library works fully standalone — no server dependency

-• Console is self-hosted — your data stays on your infrastructure
+• The optional server surface is self-hosted — your data stays on your infrastructure

 • All audit events are yours — export via OTel, file sinks, or the API

-• Switch from console-managed to local contracts at any time
+• Switch from control-plane-managed to local rulesets at any time

 FAQ